CenturyLinkCloud/PublicKB/Release Notes/2018/2018-05-22-cloud-platform-release-notes.md

 ### Announcements (2)

-#### CenturyLink Private Cloud on VMware Cloud Foundation
+#### Lumen Private Cloud on VMware Cloud Foundation

-DCC Foundation has a new name &mdash; CenturyLink Private Cloud on VMware Cloud Foundation.
+DCC Foundation has a new name &mdash; Lumen Private Cloud on VMware Cloud Foundation.
 We will be updating all collateral to reflect this name change.

 #### Cloud Application Manager

-Please note that the provider type "CenturyLink" in Cloud Application Manager has been renamed to "CenturyLink Cloud", to clearly indicate that it represents an account with CenturyLink Cloud.
-This also helps users to differentiate "CenturyLink Cloud" from the other CenturyLink Provider types like "CenturyLink DCC" and "CenturyLink DCC-F".
+Please note that the provider type "Lumen" in Cloud Application Manager has been renamed to "Lumen Cloud", to clearly indicate that it represents an account with Lumen Cloud.
+This also helps users to differentiate "Lumen Cloud" from the other Lumen Provider types like "Lumen DCC" and "Lumen DCC-F".